shukabh/PPRL/README.md

-# Secure Record Linkage Framework
+# Input Output Privacy Record Linkage Framework

 This project involves two parties: a **client** and a **server**, each possessing a dataset they are unwilling to share with one another.
 Despite this, the client needs to perform **record linkage** with the server's dataset and generate summary statistics from relevant columns of the server's data.